kgpmask/MASK/docs/TESTING.md

 # Tips for working on templates using credentials in `dev userless and mongoless` mode

 As you check `handler.js`, you might come across a few cases which checks for `loggedIn` or `PARAMS`.
-Generally, the templates which are supposed to be rendered by this cannot be accessed by this in `dev userless` (`du`) mode.
+Generally, the templates which are supposed to be rendered by this cannot be accessed by this in `dev userless` or `dev mongoless` (`du` or `dm` respectively) mode.
 Some instances include:
 - Quiz templates (quiz list, quiz login, the actual quiz, quiz attempted, etc)
 - Live Quiz templates (participant's interface, quiz master's interface, results page)
 - User profile page